openstack-archive/searchlight/doc/source/authentication.rst

 must be deployed in place of the ``unauthenticated-context`` middleware.
 The ``authtoken`` middleware performs the authentication token validation and retrieves actual user authentication information.
 It can be found in the keystone distribution.
-For more information , please refer to the Keystone documentation on the ``auth_token`` middleware::
+For more information, please refer to the Keystone documentation on the ``auth_token`` middleware::

 http://docs.openstack.org/developer/keystonemiddleware/middlewarearchitecture.html